-The concept of governance renewal shown in the picture above places local values and consensus to fill the entire policy process involving state actors, private actors, and society actors so that the existence of each actor can play a role in an institution that makes it a collective action in the development agenda and service to the community.
+The concept of governance renewal shown in the picture above places local values and consensus to fill the entire policy process involving state actors, private actors, and society actors so that the existence of each actor can play a role in an institution that the large lead and service to the community.
 In the context of the involvement of civil society organizations, the decentralization of development policies launched by local governments will be strengthened by local values as an institutional glue for implementing collective agreements.
 At least the existence of civil society groups that are institutionalized through consensus to determine the direction of development together and produce transparency and accountability in the development agenda with equality and justice.
 From the multi-stakeholder involvement scheme in development, the negative stigma about civil society organizations that tend to emphasize the government for certain interests (Kurniawan & Indriati, 2017)can be eliminated into a major force by distributing resources owned through concessions and institutions formed between the government and community groups.